-What You Need to Know Before Buying a Classic Car
+What You Should Know Before Buying a Classic Car

 Classic cars often need so much attention, you can end up spending more time maintaining it than actually driving it.
-First-time buyers will generally be better off buying a car that needs little or no work, since buying a vehicle for restoration requires a great deal of expertise-and a much higher budget.
+First-time buyers will generally be better off buying a classic car that needs little or no work, since buying a vehicle for restoration requires a great deal of expertise—and a much higher budget for parts and labour.

 Some so-called classics are simply old cars, particularly if they are not rare models yet still need a lot of money spending on them.
 Always make sure you go for something that isn’t going to plummet in value as soon as you pull it out of the shop.

 Test your knowledge of the classics with our vintage car quiz.